MateuszKubuszok/CmderPackage/README.md

 Building
 ---

-Run in a powershell (make sure you are running the one located in `syswow64` not `system32`):
+Run in a PowerShell (make sure you are running the one located in `syswow64` not `system32`):

     .\build_cmder.ps1

-In the process several windows might appear.
-Let them do the job.
-Some of them will allow you to choose some configurations.
-You can change them if you know what you are doing.
+In the process Cygwin installer will appear - let it do the job.
+If you want to change installation use `setup_cygwin.ps1` script.

 If Cygwin installation crashes at the beginning try switching from x86 to x64 PowerShell (or from x64 to x86).